chrismilson/cuboid-areas/README.md

   up n.
 - We combine those prime powers, which we can do since they are all coprime to each other.

+The sequence in the OEIS currently has the terms 1..10000.
+Since we have proved our findings, lets add some more terms!